jeffreyharris/Responsive-Multiple-Choice-Quiz/README.md

 <div class="ans"><label><input id="wrong" class="2000" type="radio">2000</label></div>
 ```

-The quiz can have any number of questions, just make sure thier worth adds up to 100.
+The quiz can have any number of questions; just make sure their worth adds up to 100.
 To edit the worth of each correct answer, edit the "quizScore + ##" in line 150 of the Javascript file:

 Example: